i-Moony/steam-tiny-enhancements/.github/CONTRIBUTING.md

 * `src` folder contains files and folders which **ARE** modified during build process.
     * `lib` folder contains every function and class that is reusable through the whole extension.
     * `pages` folder contains every file that is related to building extension's pages.
-        * `onboarding` contains page that is shown when extension is first installed.
         * `options` contains options page for the extension.
         * `popup` contains page what is shown when user clicks extension action button.
-        * `upboarding` contains page that is shown to user when extension is updated to next minor or major version.
     * `scripts` folder contains every script that is mentioned in `manifest.json` file.
     * `vite-env.d.ts` contains declaration for `.vue` files.
 * `manifest.json` is extension's essential file that contains all necessary information for browser.